Uniform Complaint Procedures

 Form to file a complaint.

-Complaints other than issues relating to pupil fees must be filed in writing with the following designated to receive complaints:
+Complaints must be filed in writing and submitted to the following designated to receive complaints:

 9 KPC Parkway